trevorvaughan-ux/hanuman-demo/CONTINUE_HERE_2026-06-17.md

 # HANUMAN — DEEP SUMMARY & HANDOFF
-**Date: June 17, 2026 · Author: Claude (Opus), with Trevor Vaughan** **One line: The Hanuman whiteboard + chat widget are BUILT and run offline.
+**Date: June 17, 2026 · Author: Claude (Opus), with Trevor Vaughan** **One line: The HANi whiteboard + chat widget are BUILT and run offline.
 Live AI, real voice, and a stable host are still BLOCKED.
 All code is in GitHub.**

 This doc lives in three places so nothing is lost: this GitHub repo, Google Drive, and a labeled Gmail note (June 17).
 If you are a fresh session, read this top to bottom before doing anything.